 1. Can I use the DMU if my database version is not listed in the supported configurations?

-In order to use DMU, a database patch must be installed to add server-side migration functionality required by DMU.
-The patch is currently only available for the supported configurations.
+In order to use DMU with a database older than 126.96.36.199, a database patch must be installed to add server-side migration functionality required by DMU.
+The patch is only available for the supported configurations.
 If your database version is not in the list, please consider upgrading to one of the supported releases.
+Note that all database releases since 188.8.131.52 are supported on all platforms except IBM z/OS and Fujitsu BS2000.

 2. Which JDK version is required to run the DMU client?